-0 /

 NURS 210 Fundamentals of Nursing 6 hrs

 NURS 211 Mental Health Nursing 3 hrs

 NURS 212 Pharmacology for Nursing 3 hrs

 NURS 213 Foundations of Professional 6 hrs

 Nursing

 NURS 214 Medical/Surgical Nursing I 6 hrs

 NURS 215 Medical/Surgical Nursing II 6 hrs

-NURS 216 Women's and Infant's Health 6 hrs
+NURS 216 Women's and Infants' Health 6 hrs

-\Licensed Practical Nurses (LPN's) are not required to take NURS 210 Fundamentals of Nursing if they are able to pass the HESI Fundamentals exam with a score of 75% or greater and successfully complete a clinical skills assessment conducted by NURS faculty.
+Licensed Practical Nurses (LPN's) are not required to take NURS 210 Fundamentals of Nursing if they are able to pass the HESI Fundamentals exam with a minimum satisfactory/acceptable performance, as determined by HESI Psychometrics, and successfully complete a clinical skills assessment conducted by NURS faculty.
 The HESI Exam and clinical skills assessment are arranged through the Nursing Program Office.
 The exam costs \$50.

 NURS 209 is a prerequisite for NURS 210.
 NURS 209 may be waived if students have a least one year of documented clinical experience in a health care setting.
-See #1 on page 76 for more information.
+See #1 on page 78 for more information.